Action of 4 February 1781: Action

 The action began to grow in intensity, as at the same time the merchant ships realised what was developing and attempted to escape.
-The combined pounding went on for thirty minutes with furious fire coming from both sides, the Mars refusing to surrender and bravely fighting on against the overwhelming British force, trying to give his merchant ships the time to escape back to the Dutch Republic.
-After the battle had gone on for half an hour, Krull suffered a fatal injury and with his dying breath summoned his captain, and ordered him to strike the colours of the ship and surrender to the British.
-The British came aboard to capture the vessel, and then immediately weighed anchor in the direction of the escaping merchant ships.
-After a brief chase, all thirty of them were bloodlessly captured.
-Total casualties for the British amounted to just three wounded and none killed, while the Dutch suffered seven wounded and eight killed, among them Willem Krull.
-With the action concluded, Reynolds-Moreton ordered his ships to sail back to Sint-Eustatius, all thirty-one prizes safely in tow.
-The body of Krull was safely preserved during the return voyage.
+The combined pounding went on for 30 minutes with furious fire coming from both sides, with Mars refusing to surrender as her crew attempted to give the Dutch merchantmen time to escape.
+After the battle had gone on for half an hour, Krul suffered a fatal injury and with his dying breath summoned his flag captain, and ordered him to strike the colours of the ship.
+The British came aboard to take possession of Mars, and then immediately weighed anchor in the direction of the escaping merchant ships.
+After a brief chase, all 30 of them were bloodlessly captured.
+Total casualties for the British amounted to just three wounded and none killed, while the Dutch suffered seven wounded and eight killed, among them Krul.
+With the action concluded, Reynolds-Moreton ordered his ships to sail back to Sint Eustatius, all 31 prizes safely in tow.
+The body of Krul was safely preserved during the return voyage.